 - Students are skilled in working with clients to develop goals for improvement.

-The bachelor of social work major at Dordt College will be prepare you to:
+The bachelor of social work major at Dordt University will be prepare you to:

 - Identify as a professional social worker and conduct yourself accordingly.